Skip to Content Facebook Feature Image

 Kim said via her lawyers that she would “humbly accept” the court’s view and “apologizes again to everyone for causing concerns.”

 Min's team responded that it cannot accept the ruling and will appeal to a higher court.
-The governing liberal Democratic Party, which led Yoon's ouster, slammed the verdict as sending a wrong signal that “abuse of power like Kim Keon Hee's can be tolerated.”
+The governing liberal Democratic Party, which led Yoon's ouster, criticized the verdict as sending a wrong signal that “abuse of power like Kim Keon Hee's can be tolerated.”

 Kim’s lawyer Choi Ji-woo said Min’s investigation was politically driven.
 He said Kim's defense team thanked the court for its verdict but said the 20-month prison term was “relatively high.”
-He said his team will discuss whether to appeal.

 Kim has been in jail since August when the Seoul court approved a warrant to arrest her, citing the chance she might destroy evidence.